 The parents/carers may not want to discuss the matter with the teacher.
-In this case, they should ask to speak to Darran Cowell (Head of Key Stage 1: EYFS, Year 1 and 2) or Lizzie Shackelford (Head of Key Stage 2: Years 3,4, 5 and 6).
+In this case, they should ask to speak to either the Phase Leader for Key Stage 1 (EYFS, Year 1 and 2) or the Phase Leader for Key Stage 2 (Years 3,4, 5 and 6).
 They will, however, need to speak to the teacher and may refer any investigation to them, dependent upon the nature of the concern.